ucsc-chpl/epiphron/src/l1-primitive-barrier/README.md

 # l1-primitive-barrier

+## How to Run
+The following benchmark parameters can be manually changed in the source code:

+- `numTrials`: Number of times to run each benchmark.
+Results are an average of these trials.
+- `numIters`: Number of iterations to run the kernel loop.
+Used to increase/decrease the amount of work that gets done on the GPU.
+- `deviceIndex`: Which device to use.

+Other parameters, such as number of workgroups and the amount of local memory is automatically configured to maximize occupancy.

+Run the benchmark:

+`./build/primitive_barrier_bechmark.run`

+Benchmark results will be written to `data/`.
+To convert every benchmark result into a plot, run

+`python plot_data.py data/`

 ## Background

 GPU programming models typically provide an execution and memory abstraction which reflects the hiearchical nature of the hardware.